MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 ms.subservice: ready
 ---

-# Security, governance and compliance
+# Security, governance, and compliance

-## 1. Define encryption and key management
+## Define encryption and key management

 Encryption is a vital step towards ensuring data privacy, compliance, and data residency in Azure.
 It is also one of the most important security concerns of many enterprise customers.
 This section will go over the design considerations and recommendations as it pertains to encryption and key management.